Code-Institute-Submissions/milestone-project-98/README.md

 4. Reasons to Eat With Us

-    - This enables users to read about what makes the cafe unique from its competitors.
+    - This enables users to read about what differentiates the cafe from its competitors.

 5. Customer Testimonials Carousel